Hobart Hurricanes: Inaugural season

-Other seasons
+2012/13-2023/24 seasons

 The Hurricanes played a total of 8 games in the 2012–13 Big Bash League.
 They ended up losing 4 and winning the same number of games.
 They finished the tournament in 6th position out of 8 teams.
 The Hurricanes qualified for the semi-finals in 2013–14 Big Bash by just 1 point ahead of Brisbane Heat.
 They won the semi-final against the Stars.
 They were outclassed by Perth Scorchers in the final by 39 runs.
-They finished as the runners-up, their best position so far.
+They finished as the runners-up.
 Ben Dunk was named the Man of the Tournament with 395 runs and Jonathan Wells was the young gun of the tournament.
 They only won 3 games in the 2014–15 season and ended up 5th on the table.

 In July 2018, they were one of the six teams invited to play in the first edition of the Abu Dhabi T20 Trophy, scheduled to start in October 2018.

-Year-by-year record

-The BBL finals expanded to a top-five format in BBL09.

-Sponsors

-In BBL07, Tassal appeared as the chest sponsor for home games, while MyState appeared as the chest sponsor for away games.
+The 2018-19 season would also be the first time that the team finished a season on top of the ladder, though they would lose in the semi-finals against the Melbourne Renegades.